rnazmo/codecov-foo/README.md

 # Sandbox for codecov

-This is sandbox for golang + github actions + codecov + github private repository.
+This is sandbox for golang + github actions + codecov + github public repository.

 ## Badge